carlzulauf/opt_struct/README.md

 Expected arguments are similar to required arguments, except they are in `.expected_arguments` collection, which is checked when an OptStruct is initialized.

 Expected arguments can also be supplied using keywords.
-An `ArgumentError` is only raised if the expected argument is not in the list of arguments passed to `OptStruct#new` **and** the argument is not present in the `#options` Hash.
+An `ArgumentError` is only raised if the expected argument is not in the list of arguments passed to `OptStruct#new` **and** the argument is not present in the optional Hash passed to `OptStruct#new`.

 The following examples will initialize any of the `User` class examples above without error.